jhipster/jhipster-sample-app/README.md

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in `src/test/javascript` and can be run with:

     grunt test

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in `src/test/javascript/e2e` and can be run by starting Spring Boot in one terminal (`mvn spring-boot:run`) and running the tests (`grunt itest`) in a second one.

 # Continuous Integration